-Tulsa police fatally shoot mentally ill man
+Tulsa police fatally shoot mentally-ill man armed with knives

 Past interactions with police

 It was not the first time deputies had gone to Barre's home.
-Since last week, authorities interacted or attempted to contact at least three times, officials said.
+Since last week, authorities interacted or attempted to contact him at least three times, officials said.

-On June 1, deputies left Barre's home after reporting that Barre was "armed with a hammer and yelled threats" at them.
+On June 1, deputies left Barre's home after reporting that he was "armed with a hammer and yelled threats" at them.

 "He did not pose an immediate threat to the public," the sheriff's office said.